 2. Change up your snacks.

 Here’s an idea.
 Try slowly cutting back on the amount of chips, cookies, and other processed snack food you buy.
 “Just purchase those kinds of foods every once in a while,” advises Cadieux.
 “And instead make sure there are healthy snacks that your teenagers can just grab and go.”
-So this week, rather than potato chips, bring home some pita chips and a bag of popcorn.
+So this week, rather than potato chips, bring home a bag of popcorn.
 Try that for a couple of weeks, then ditch the Oreos in favor of granola bars or yogurt.

 3. Use smaller plates.